frankc60/onday/README.md

 _Optional_&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;month value&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[number or string]

-If not given, then the Class instances constructor properties (day,month) values are used instead.
+If not given, then the Class instance's constructor properties (day,month) values are used instead.

 #### Returns

-A Promise containing a sentence, about a historical event from the date parameters, or if not given then the class instance properties.
+A Promise containing a sentence, about a historical event from the date parameters, or if not given then the Class instance properties.

 #### Example 1